Hypfer/deye-microinverter-cloud-free/Readme.md

 ## Donate

-If this documentation effort brought value to you, there's the option to leave a small donation using the "Sponsor" button on top of the repo or by [clicking right here](https://github.com/sponsors/Hypfer).
+If this software and documentation effort brought value to you, there's the option to leave a small donation using the "Sponsor" button on top of the repo or by [clicking right here](https://github.com/sponsors/Hypfer).

 Thanks!